stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 [![Total PyPI downloads](https://static.pepy.tech/badge/jupyterlab-tabular-data-viewer-extension)](https://pepy.tech/project/jupyterlab-tabular-data-viewer-extension)
 ![JL4 Ready](https://img.shields.io/badge/Jupyterlab%204-ready-blue)

-View and browse Parquet and Excel files directly in JupyterLab.
-Double-click any .parquet or .xlsx file to open it in a simple, spreadsheet-like table view - no code required.
+View and browse Parquet, Excel, CSV, and TSV files directly in JupyterLab.
+Double-click any .parquet, .xlsx, .csv, or .tsv file to open it in a simple, spreadsheet-like table view - no code required.
 Navigate through your data, inspect values, and explore the structure of your tabular data files with interactive column resizing and advanced filtering capabilities.

 ![Parquet Viewer](.resources/screenshot.png)